How a 3-km stretch of road was concretised in 2 hours for Ajit Pawar

-In anticipation of Ajit Pawar's arrival on Thursday, Pune civic body prepared the stretch in Ghule Nagar at breakneck speed, begging the question why so many other pending road projects in the city are moving at such a sluggish pace
+In anticipation of DY CM's arrival on Thursday, Pune civic body prepared the stretch in Ghule Nagar at breakneck speed, while so many other pending road projects in the city are moving at a sluggish pace

 Residents of Ghule Nagar in Vadgaon Budruk couldn’t believe their eyes on Thursday, as they saw an entire stretch of road in their area — running for about three kilometers —get concretised at miraculous speed.
 The stretch was readied in about two hours by PMC workers, to their utter shock.